Title: Storm Wrack & Spindrift (Remnants Book 3)

-Suppose a Historical Fiction novel is going to be set during a time when slavery was alive and well.
-In that case, the author will do well to mention it in some capacity to make the story even more authentic (because of slavery’s worldwide influence).
-Thus, I love the mentioning of the Slavery Abolition Act that “abolished slavery in most British colonies, freeing more than 800,000 enslaved Africans in the Caribbean and South Africa as well as a small number in Canada.
-It received Royal Assent on August 28, 1833, and took effect on August 1, 1834.”
-(Latasha Henry, Slavery Abolition Act, 2020) The government compensated slave owners for the value lost from freeing enslaved people and Sheena was not having it:
+I was glad to hear about the Slavery Abolition Act, which ended slavery in most British territories and freed over 800,000 enslaved Africans in the Caribbean, South Africa, and a small number of people in Canada.
+It received Royal Assent on August 28, 1833, and took effect on August 1, 1834.
+(Henry, 2020) The government compensated slave owners for the value lost from freeing enslaved people, and the character Sheena was not having it.

 “And is there any proposed fund for the slaves, since by abolishing slavery, we admit we had no right to own other people in the first place?”

 I liked the detail about Rhoda, Sheena, and Gordan’s widowed housekeeper participating in abolitionist demonstrations and the mention of Wilberforce’s death.
 William Wilberforce, a British politician, philanthropist, and pioneer of the anti-slavery movement, died in 1833.
 By describing Rhoda’s relationship with Wilberforce in detail and illustrating how his death affected her, the author was able to relate Wilberforce to the family on a personal basis.